Information for Incoming Fifth Graders

 This page is to pass on important information for the soon-to-be new students (currently 5th graders) of WSA and their families.

 We at WSA felt that it was important to give the 5th graders (soon-to-be 6th graders) and any other new students some advice so that they will be better prepared to succeed next year.
 Who better to give that advice but some of the current students at WSA.
 Three advice letters, one from each grade, were chosen to be shared with the new students.
-The pictures of the original letters as well as a transcipt of what they say can be seen below.

 At WSA we expect for you to be respectful to all adults and classmates.
 When I first came here it was a mess and then Ms. Hopkins is slowly changing this school one step at a time making this whole school change behavior.
 Expectations of this school are KYHFAOOTYS, which means keep your hands, feet, and other objects to yourself.
 Be respectful at ALL times not just to your friends but to everyone.